-In Table~\ref{tab:main-results-llava} we list the detailed results by employing the \llava-OV-7B model.
-Due to the generative nature of these models, recent works~\citep{geigle2024foci, zhang2024visually} have highlighted the difficulty faced in evaluating these models for fine-grained visual recognition.
-Specifically, \citet{zhang2024visually} proposes to fine-tune the models to improve their visual recognition performance.
-However, in our work, we find that for these models, the fine-grained visual recognition performance can be greatly enhanced by finding the optimal prompt (without requiring gradient-based learning).
+In Table~\ref{tab:main-results-llava} we list the detailed results by employing the \llava-OV-7B model. \citet{zhang2024visually} find that generative models have extremely low fine-grained visual recognition performance and they improve it via finetuning.
+In our work, we find that for these models, the fine-grained visual recognition performance can be greatly enhanced by finding the optimal prompt (without requiring gradient-based learning).
 We observe that the solutions discovered by our~\method can significantly close the gap with the dual-encoder models.
 For example, we observe up to $57.5\%$ improvement ($21.5\%$ on average over $16$ datasets) as compared to vanilla \llava-OV.
 We also observe that our proposed guidance scheme has a significant impact on the results.
-For example, after obtaining the prompt by directing the LLM towards the~\emph{better} solutions discovered, we observe a significant average improvement (over $16$ datasets) over the vanilla~\method of $2.5\%$ and notably on the large-scale ImageNet dataset \method-guidance obtains a healthy improvement of $4.9\%$.
-These results display the effectiveness of our proposed embedding space guidance schema.
+The guidance further provides $2.5\%$ average improvement over the vanilla~\method, and notably on the large-scale ImageNet dataset the improvement is $4.9\%$.

-These results show the quantitative benefits of our \method.
-We also visualize the evolution of accuracy on the train set as the optimization process proceeds in Figure~\ref{fig:optimization_curves} for the ImageNet dataset.
-We observe that as the prompt optimization proceeds, our \method shows a consistent increase in accuracy, and also our proposed guidance fares better than the vanilla \method.
-These plots indicate that the LLM gradually starts to understand the type of language preferred by the downstream VLM (while only being interfaced with a fitness function) and our proposed guidance helps to provide it a direction, which is followed by the LLM to continuously discover solutions that improve the downstream vision task.
-We delegate the actual (best) prompts found, the evolution of prompts, and the optimization evolution for other datasets to Appendix Section~\ref{sec:LOV-Prompts}. \subsecvt